 2. Remember the Purpose of Your Wedding

-“Take time to just be together,” says Annmarie Borosic, Founder, CEO, and Principle Planner of Event Culture.
+“Take time to just be together,” says Annmarie Borosic, founder, CEO, and principal planner of Event Culture.
 “Wedding planning takes a lot of time and effort.
 Emotions run high and can be stressful from time to time.
-Taking time for a regularly scheduled date nights with no wedding talk will allow you to re-connect and keep your sights on why you're getting married to begin with; because of how much you love one another.”
+Taking time for regularly scheduled date nights with no wedding talk will allow you to re-connect and keep your sights on why you're getting married, to begin with; because of how much you love one another.”

 3. Don’t Procrastinate on Big Decisions